firebase/genkit/docs/config.md

 # Configuration and plugins

 Genkit has a configuration and plugin system.
-Every Genkit app starts with configuration where you specify plugins you want to use and configure various subsystems.
+Every Genkit app starts with configuration where you specify the plugins you want to use and configure various subsystems.

 Here is an example you might have seen in some of the examples: